notDiSE/UnitySimpleCalendar/README.md

    ```
    note that the method you call this from has to be async
 3.  **Variations**
-      - You can also call the Calendar with pre-selected datetime.
+      - You can also call the Calendar with preselected datetime.
 For example:
       ```csharp
       async void GetDateFromCalendar()
       {